maxistar/peredelano_ai_presentation/readme.md

   - ✓ image with hack 🍅
 - ✓ use project from the reveal.js instead of own one
 - show slides to someone
-- prerecord video in case there will be no internet
+- ✓ prerecord video in case there will be no internet
+- find my young photos
+-

 ## How to run slides

-- dev mode: `npm run dev`
+- dev mode: `npm run start`
 - build: `npm run build`
 - preview: `npm run preview`